akiramcphee/smart_wearable_tech/README.md

   ```

   By changing the values of 'scope_num' and 'lab_num', specific csv files can be accessed and coresponding plots can be generated within a Jupyter notebook.
-  This will also save a high-quality png into the same directory as the 'scatter.py' file.
-This plot is generated from the matplotlib library and looks like
+  This will also save a high-quality png under `data/Plots`
-  the plot below

 ![](docs/scope_0.png)